nickferrar/Pewlett-Hackard-Analysis/README.md

 ## Deliverable 1:

--There are 57668 senior staff retiring
+1. There are 57668 senior staff retiring
--There are 2 managers retiring
+2. There are 2 managers retiring
--There are 45397 total engineers retiring
+3. There are 45397 total engineers retiring
--There are 40497 total staff retiring
+4. There are 40497 total staff retiring

 ![image](https://user-images.githubusercontent.com/78934120/115044243-505c0d80-9ea3-11eb-84c3-65a5d3c44bf1.png)